 Nothing can make you teary-eyed like watching a service member reunite with their family.
-Everyone loves a good deployment homecoming.
+Everyone loves a sweet deployment homecoming!

 Mothers, fathers, sisters, brothers, and other family members drive or fly from miles around to be there on this special day.
 Some people even hire professional photographers for the occasion.
 And rightly so, deployment homecoming is a big deal!

 It’s a big deal that your service member is coming home alive and well.
 It’s also no small feat that your relationship survived an intense and extended separation.
 You should celebrate that!

-When my husband came home from a 15-month tour in Central America, I was more than excited for the day that he came home “for good”.
-We had been counting down to this day for over a year.
-And making a homecoming sign was part of our Deployment Bucket List.
+When Heff was on a 15-month hardship tour in Central America, I was more than excited for the day that we were together again.
+We had been counting down the days for so long.

 Since this wasn’t a typical deployment, he flew home on a commercial airline.
-This meant he wasn’t allowed to wear his uniform, nor was there a big ceremony.
-We weren’t even on a military post.
-He flew into the airport in Pensacola as a civilian.
+This meant he wasn’t in uniform, nor was there a big ceremony.

 People gawked, some asked questions, and some even gave us hugs.
 Everyone in that small terminal probably thought that we were being 200% extra, but we didn’t care.
 Our soldier was coming home and nothing else mattered!